 - 36 semester hours of course credits, of which at least 30 semester hours must be in classroom or seminar courses at the 400 level or higher.

-- The student must get permission from his or her adviser and the Director of Graduate Studies to take courses outside the physics department.
+- The student must get permission from their adviser and the director of graduate studies to take courses outside the physics department.

 - The student must maintain an overall grade average of B (GPA 3.0) or better.

-- Among the student's course work there must be at least 12 semester-hours of the "core" courses required for PhD qualification (detailed below), passed with an average grade of B (GPA 3.0) or better.
+- Among the student's courses there must be at least 12 semester-hours of the "core" courses required for PhD qualification (detailed below), passed with an average grade of B (GPA 3.0) or better.

 Requirements for PhD